gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 morrow, the English, leaving a garrison in the city, unfurled their standards, and, flushed with victory, marched by the upper road through Odrone towards Wexford.

-## Chapter XXV: Fitz-Stephen is treacherously taken prisoner.
+## Chapter XXV: Fitz-Stephen is treacherously taken prisoner

 Meanwhile, as fortune is continually changing, and success always attended by some adverse event, the men of Wexford and Kinsale, to the number of about three thousand, regardless of their oaths and the